How to Say It: Im-mu-no-glob-u-lin

 Immunoglobulin therapy (IgG) is the use of donated immunoglobulins from a healthy person.
 These are special proteins in the blood that fight infection.
 They are also known as antibodies.

 Copyright © Nucleus Medical Media, Inc.

-An IV needle will be placed into a vein in your arm.
+An IV needle will be placed into a vein in the arm.
+A small tube is left in the arm when the needle is removed.
+This lets the fluid drain into the vein.
 The solution is in a bag.
 It hangs above and next to you.
-It then drains through a tube and into the vein.

 American Autoimmune Related Diseases Association

 Hoernes M, Seger R, et al. Modern management of primary B-cell immunodeficiencies.
 Pediatr Allergy Immunol.
 2011 Dec;22(8):758-769.

 IgG deficiency.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/igg-deficiency.
 Accessed December 9, 2020.

 Immunoglobulin (IgG) replacement therapy.
 American Academy of Allergy, Asthma & Immunology website.
 Available at: https://www.aaaai.org/conditions-and-treatments/conditions-dictionary/immunoglobulin-(IgG)-replacement-therapy.
 Accessed December 9, 2020.

 Immunoglobulin therapy & other medical therapies for antibody deficiencies.
 Immune Deficiency Foundation website.
 Available at: https://primaryimmune.org/treatment-information/immunoglobulin-therapy.
 Accessed December 9, 2020.